Example of cornhusk weaving by Artist Elizabeth James-Perry

 Free (open registration starts September 6th)

 Start in the Reading Library for a tour of Entwined Memory: Indigenous Stories of Creation, Place, and Continuity led by Eleanor Owl Stolzoff.
-Then join Aquinnah Wampanoag artist Elizabeth James-Perry in the Art Studio.
+Then join Aquinnah Wampanoag artist Elizabeth James-Perry in the Art Studio for a two-hour workshop.
 Learn how corn husk is woven, braided and knotted to create colorful and textured small wall hangings.
 Participants will create their own corn husk weavings with instruction and guidance from Elizabeth.
 Recommended for adults and children 8 and up with their caregivers.
 Registration required (open registration starts September 6th).

 Corn husk is a local sustainable plant material long harvested by Wampanoag and dried from the garden.
 Its strength and texture make it suitable for weaving anything from mats, to baskets and shoes.
 The artist brings the husks dyed in a variety of appealing natural dye shades, and small wooden looms; participants can keep their looms.